ethical-haquer/Galaxy-Flasher/README.md

 ## Background

 After witnessing a new Linux user, who had just switched over from Windows, struggle with using Odin4's CLI, I decided to make a GUI for Thor: Thor GUI.
-With the release of v0.5.0, Thor GUI was renamed Galaxy Flasher, and it supports Thor and Odin4.
+With the release of v0.5.0, Thor GUI was renamed Galaxy Flasher, and it now supports Thor and Odin4.

 ## Disclaimer